DDE277/master-thesis-project/README.md

 `05_EPIC_deconvolution/`
 Scripts applying the EPIC-ATAC algorithm for cell-type deconvolution on cfDNA-Seq data.

-## Packages and system-level tools
+## Packages and command-line tools

 The required Python and R packages, as well as command-line tools, are listed in `requirements.txt`.
 Please ensure they are installed before running the scripts.